 Whichever environment is chosen, encouraging your participants to behave as naturally as possible is the best way to gain reliable results.
 This is crucial when running your test in an ‘unnatural’ environment, like a lab; these places can feel intimidating, so users may not behave as they normally would.

 - Avoid wearing overformal clothes, and be approachable – smile!

 - Spend a couple of minutes at the beginning to greet the participant.
 Introduce yourself, explain the nature of the test and assure them that data is confidential.

 - Start with an easy task, and explain that you’re assessing how well the product works for them – not their performance.
 This differentiation is key.

 Usability tests can be difficult to run – they are essentially putting the spotlight on how well your design works!
 It’s natural to feel protective and unconsciously lead participants to validate your decisions.
 But, of course, this will prevent you from gaining accurate, actionable feedback on the design.

 Tips to avoid this include:

-The only way to achieve useful insights that will make a real difference to your design is through careful planning, following the ideas I’ve outlined here.
+The only way to achieve useful insights that will make a real difference to your design is through careful usability test plans, following the ideas I’ve outlined here.
 Otherwise, you risk recording distorted results, with no actionable improvements – or even worse, making amendments that create a detrimental user experience.